Léonie d'Aunet: Biography

-In 1838 the corvette La Recherche (1838–1839), under the command of Joseph Paul Gaimard, undertook a scientific expedition to Spitzbergen, to explore the Arctic.
+In 1838 the corvette La Recherche (1838–1839), under the command of Joseph Paul Gaimard, undertook the La Recherche Expedition to Spitzbergen, to explore the Arctic.
 D'Aunet was by this time already living with Biard, and agreed to persuade her future husband to accept the position of official painter for the expedition, on condition that she be allowed to accompany him.
 She traveled with Biard across Belgium, Holland and Norway, before leaving Hammerfest, the northernmost city in Scandinavia, and returned after spending several weeks at Spitzbergen.
 She was the first woman to participate in a scientific expedition to the northern regions, On return, her letters were published, in serial form, in Revue de Paris.